AlanBuric/distribunity-api/README.md

 ## Development mode

-Development mode means that the backend API server will be run on your computer, while the Redis and PostgreSQL services will run in Docker.
+Development mode means that the backend API server will run on your computer, while the Redis and PostgreSQL services will run in Docker.